The Office (American TV series) season 7: Casting

 On June 28, 2010, it was confirmed that the seventh season would be Steve Carell's last on the show, as his contract was expiring.
 NBC confirmed that the series would continue after his departure, and would welcome any return appearances by Carell.
 Actor and writer/co-executive producer B. J. Novak renewed his contract with Universal Media Studios through an eighth season and was promoted to full executive producer halfway through the seventh season.
 As of this season, Zach Woods, who plays Gabe Lewis on the show, has been promoted to a series regular.
 Executive producer/writer/actor Paul Lieberstein confirmed that Amy Ryan, who portrays Holly Flax, would appear in eight episodes of the season.
 He also confirmed Kathy Bates would return as Jo Bennett in the season premiere.
 Melora Hardin returns as Jan Levinson.
 Timothy Olyphant guest starred in two episodes as rival salesman, Danny Cordray, who previously went on two dates with Pam.
 Jack Coleman appears in a new recurring role as Senator Robert Lipton, who is dating Angela.
-Amy Ryan made her first return appearance as Holly in a voice-only role in "Sex Ed", and finally returned to Dunder Mifflin in the hour-long Christmas episode; and she is now billed among the rest of the starring cast.
+Amy Ryan made her first return appearance as Holly in a voice-only role in "Sex Ed", and finally returned to Dunder Mifflin in the hour-long Christmas episode; and she was billed among the rest of the starring cast for the rest of the season.

 The episode titled "Threat Level Midnight", which aired February 17, 2011, revolved around the screening of Michael's film where all the office employees portray the characters in the film.
 The episode featured Melora Hardin as Jan, and the return of Rashida Jones as Karen and David Denman as Roy.
 During NBC's TCA press tour, it was confirmed that Steve Carell would depart with three episodes left to go in the season, with the remaining episodes focusing on the search for (and selection of) his replacement as office manager.
 Executive producer Greg Daniels, who wrote Carell's farewell, stated the top candidates are Andy, Dwight, and Darryl, or possibly a newcomer.
 He also stated that whoever becomes the new manager would not become the main focus of the show like Michael was, and that two new regular cast members would join the cast during the eighth season.
 Ricky Gervais reprised his role as David Brent from the original British series in a cameo appearance in the episode "The Seminar" that aired January 27, 2011.
 Will Ferrell appeared in four episodes as Deangelo Vickers, Michael Scott's temporary replacement.
 Ferrell's character proved to be just as inept as Michael when it came to managing a business.
 Steve Carell finished filming his final scenes for the show on March 4, 2011.
 Ricky Gervais returned as David Brent in the season finale, along with Will Arnett who played a new character.
 Gervais also contributed to the script for the season finale.
 Ray Romano, James Spader, Catherine Tate, Warren Buffett and Jim Carrey also appeared in the season finale.